-Victoria is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
-With a bachelor’s degree in Environmental Studies and masters in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
-She is passionate about developing students’ critical-thinking skills, confidence, and independence, as well as encouraging girls in STEM fields.
+Vicky is an experienced grade school teacher from the UK, having gained her Postgraduate Certificate of Education from the University of Cambridge.
+With a Bachelor's Degree in Environmental Science and Master's in Geography, her focus is on interdisciplinary, applied sciences, and sustainability.
+She is passionate about developing students’ critical-thinking skills, confidence, and independence, with a sweet spot for encouraging girls in STEM!

 Mariya is a Director, Screenwriter and Producer.
 She has worked in Theater productions (Open Space Theater) and as a Journalist (Ren Tv, TNT, NTV) in Russia.
-Inspired by the tradition of American cinema, she moved to Los Angeles to continue her development as an artist.
 Mariya directed Women In Film PSA for the charity “A New Way of Life” that won the Gold Aurora Award, 2017.
-She has two narrative films (“The Dead are Silent”, “On The Way to Lovetown”) and a feature documentary titled “22” in the festival circuit.
-She was nominated in the Best Director category for “Danny Danielle” movie at the 48 Film Project festival in 2018.
+She has two narrative films and a feature documentary in the festival circuit.
+She was also nominated in the Best Director category for “Danny Danielle” movie at the 48 Film Project festival in 2018.
 Mariya’s teaching experience includes Directing Workshop at Rough Cut Film Festival and writing mentorship at Young Storytellers program.

 Sam is a student from the APP Academy at Pasadena High School (PHS).
 He has been involved in robotics since he received his first LEGO Mindstorms kit at the age of 10.
 He won an Honorable Mention in the 2016 LA County Science Fair for his Robotic Service Dog.
 Sam has spent many hours volunteering in the community as a Sierra Madre Historical Society Docent, Photography Volunteer at the Pasadena Humane Society, and instruction aide at G3 Martial Arts Academy.
 He currently works both at STEM World and the YMCA, and enjoys helping kids with programming and the fundamentals of robotics.